Ledger-Donjon/quicklog/README.md

 QuickLog is a tiny Python3 library for logging experimental results.
 It uses JSON to serialize log records into human readable text files.
 Appending new records to a log file does not require parsing the current log data, making logging performance scallable.
 Parsing log results may however require some time, but complexity is $O(n)$ where n is the number of records in the log file.

 QuickLog also features trace save to a traces database (which is a structured directory).
 Each trace is referenced in the log file via a unique random identifier.
-For this, the `TRACESDIR` environment variable must refer to the traces database directory.
+For this, the `TRACESDIR` environment variable should refer to the traces database directory.
+If this environment variable is not defined, `./traces` directory is used.

 This library is meant to be very simple to use.